-To live in Canada as a foreign national, most of the time, you need to find a job to work there first, which requires a Canada work visa.
+To live in Canada as a foreign national, most of the time, you must first find a job, which requires a Canada work visa.
 Although getting a job before you move to Canada is not always a requirement, it does help you to appear more eligible for a visa, as it shows that you can contribute to the Canadian economy.

 Types of Canadian Work Permits

-If you get a job offer in Canada as a foreign national, consider it an opportunity that you cannot refuse because it can be a very beneficial move for your career and improve you and your family's quality of life.
+If you get a job offer in Canada as a foreign national, consider it an opportunity you cannot refuse.
+It can be a very beneficial move for your career and improve your and your family's quality of life.

 There are two main types of work permits, under which there is also a category of work visas.
 You must have a work permit and work visa to immigrate to Canada for work purposes.
-The two work permits include:
+The two work permits include the following:

 Who is it for?